upperlinecode/intro-to-swift/day-2/trivia-app-intro.md

   - Next, go to the size inspector.
 This icon is next to the attributes inspector's and is shaped like a ruler.
 Use the arrows next to the x values to adjust the width until your text fits inside of the label box.
 - We want to position this in the center of the page and against the top margin.
 Xcode has a feature for aligning elements of the view, so blue lines appear when you are aligned with a margin, at the horizontal or vertical center of the view, or when you line up with the edge of another object.
 Give it a try.
 Move your label to the top center.

+####Try it Yourself
+We will pick up more of this tomorrow.
+But before that, try to do a few things on your own.
+If you're not sure how to do something, first look back and see if we did a similar task earlier.
+Make sure to talk out any problems with the person sitting next to you.
+If you both are still having trouble, go to the internet!
+Try to search with specific keywords, not long questions.
+Results from developer.apple.com are great, and high-voted answers on stack overflow can be very helpful.
+- Try to add a few more things to this app:
+  - Add another label.
+Give it the text 'this will be a fun fact tomorrow!'.
+Center it horizontally and vertically on the page.
+  - Change the background color of the whole app.
+  - Add a picture to your app! (hint: you will need a different type of object from the Object Library for this)